arvin-dwarka/Udacity_Data_Analyst/P7_Design_an_A:B_Test/README.md

 std dev = sqrt(0.1093125 * (1-0.1093125) / 400) = 0.0156
 ```

+Net conversion is the number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the *start free trial* button.
 The analytical estimate is likely accurate as both the unit of analysis and unit of diversion are highly correlated as is with gross conversion.

 Sizing